-There are many ways to replace missing teeth effectively, preventing neighboring teeth from shifting and causing additional complications.
+There are many ways to replace missing teeth, preventing neighboring teeth from shifting and causing additional complications.
 However, there is only one tooth replacement procedure out there that replaces the entire tooth’s structure, not just the visible portion that appears in your smile.
 This includes the root, which is responsible for many important oral functions.
 At Fromuth & Langlois Dental of Manchester, we’re proud to offer dental implants in Manchester as a way to help our patients regain full and complete smiles.
-We’ll make sure that your next restoration, whether it’s an implant-retained crown, bridge, or denture, looks as good as it feels.
+We’ll make sure that your next restoration, whether it’s an implant-supported crown, bridge, or denture, looks as good as it feels.
 Just call us today to get started!

 There are many ways we can incorporate dental implants into your tooth replacement treatment.
 As a patient, you can restore individual teeth, multiple teeth, or an entire row of teeth via a denture that’s retained with dental implants.